claudiusli/csv-import/readme.md

 -d dbname= the name of the database to use Default=<file>(-.csv).
 The dbname can be any valid dbname.
 If none is supplied the filename is used as the dbname with any .csv stripped off.

+-a append force append mode
+   if the database already exists (either the default or a supplied name) the default behavior is to exit with an error message.
+If -a is specified new records will be added to the database except for records with an existing _id.
+NOTE this can result in duplicate records.